Washington's Lottery: Special games

 For its 25th anniversary in 2007, the Lottery held its first raffle, 375,000 tickets were sold, with three prizes of $1 million, four of $100,000, and 350 of $1,000.
 In the first drawing, all tickets were sold.
 In spring 2008, a second raffle was held, however, over 100,000 tickets were unsold.
 The cost of a ticket in both raffles was $20.

 Additional information

 Many U.S. lotteries draw some games, such as pick-3, at least twice daily.
 However, local law prohibits Washington's Lottery from drawing any of its games more than once daily.
 This explains why its Keno is not drawn every few minutes, unlike a growing number of lotteries.

-Washington was the tenth state lottery to join Mega Millions and sales began on September 6, 2002.

 In April 2009, both houses of the state legislature passed a bill to allow Washington's Lottery to sell Powerball tickets, to take effect 90 days after the governor's signature, and sales began on February 3, 2010.
 Minimum age to purchase lottery tickets in Washington is 18.